 Gives new meaning to the phrase "on ice seating"

-Did you find these still photos?
+these still photos?

 A google search shows that some lower-level skaters have used it, but I didn't turn up others that were likely televised.